So you want to find the best ketogenic diet book to help you master this intriguing low-carb diet strategy?

 Sarah Givens brings a background of nutritional expertise to the table in this short book that gets right to the point.
 Ketogenic Diet Mistakes addresses the 15 errors that are most commonly made when trying to enter ketosis for fat loss, including calorie misconceptions, scale watching, measuring ketones, calculating “net” carbs, fat phobia, and exercise.
 By taking a proactive approach and addressing the problems at the inception, the more likely you are to be successful in losing weight and/or becoming healthier.

 The Ketogenic Diet For Beginners

-One of the most difficult transitions that a change in diet brings is learning new ways to prepare foods, not to mention having to drastically editing your shopping list.
+One of the most difficult transitions that a change in diet brings is learning new ways to prepare keto friendly foods, not to mention having to drastically editing your shopping list.
 With the following Ketogenic recipe books, this change is made a lot easier.
-The following books are all #1 bestsellers on Amazon and have all received great reviews:
+The following keto cookbooks are all #1 bestsellers on Amazon and have all received great reviews:

 Quick and Easy Ketogenic Cooking

 In my opinion, this is the best ketogenic diet book for cooking out there.
 Wellness, nutrition and physiology expert (not to mention blogger) Maria Emmerich, author of several other books on health, wellness, and nutrition, brings you popular simple recipes that any Keto dieter can follow in order to maintain ketosis and continue to reap the benefits that a pure food, high fat diet offers.

 More than just easy keto recipes, Quick & Easy Ketogenic Cookingintroduces and explains the diet and how it works, including tips for success and how to eat out without compromising your diet.
 Emmerich addresses the various options you have, including those available to vegetarians on Keto, which is a unique feature in comparison to other book choices.